ppy/osu-wiki/news/2022/2022-02-18-project-loved-february-2022.md

 - [Results for osu!catch](https://osu.ppy.sh/community/forums/posts/8501760)
 - [Results for osu!mania](https://osu.ppy.sh/community/forums/posts/8501759)

 This month, a lot has changed in the captain side of things for Project Loved.
-One of osu!mania's primary 7K captains, [Kawawa](https://osu.ppy.sh/users/4647754), has decided to retire from their duties after almost an entire year of service.
+One of osu!mania's primary 7K captains, ::Kawawa::{ user-id=4647754 }, has decided to retire from their duties after almost an entire year of service.
 Joining the team in March of 2021, Kawawa has been responsible for nominating some of the most beloved osu!mania 7K maps to grace the category thus far.
-Alongside them, [DannyPX](https://osu.ppy.sh/users/11253722) is also resigning from the team due to personal reasons.
+Alongside them, ::DannyPX::{ user-id=11253722 } is also resigning from the team due to personal reasons.
 We'd like to thank these two captains for their impactful, albeit short time with the team!

-On top of these already very significant departures, one of the primary pioneers of osu!'s Project Loved scene and arguably one of the most influential players in the game to date, [Bubbleman](https://osu.ppy.sh/users/5182050) has also decided it is finally time for them to depart from Project Loved after 4 years of service.
+On top of these already very significant departures, one of the primary pioneers of osu!'s Project Loved scene and arguably one of the most influential players in the game to date, ::Bubbleman::{ user-id=5182050 } has also decided it is finally time for them to depart from Project Loved after 4 years of service.
 Joining the team back in 2018, Bubbleman has had a significant impact with a lot of absolute classics brought into the Loved section that many players continue to enjoy to this day.
 His contributions were no small feat and with one of the longest-standing members of Project Loved departing, we'd like to wish them the absolute best.

 With the 7K side of things for osu!mania now needing new hands on-deck, Project Loved is welcoming a whopping 3 new captain additions to fill in the void left behind.
-Returning from their hiatus from the team is none other than the legendary [stupud man](https://osu.ppy.sh/users/2141612).
-Alongside them we also have a fresh face joining the fray, being the one and only [-NoName-](https://osu.ppy.sh/users/10400730)!
-And as if that wasn't enough, [kadoen](https://osu.ppy.sh/users/12780575), known for being the person to contact when it comes to metadata for Project Loved, is also joining the roster of osu!mania captains alongside the other two!
+Returning from their hiatus from the team is none other than the legendary ::stupud man::{ user-id=2141612 }.
+Alongside them we also have a fresh face joining the fray, being the one and only ::-NoName-::{ user-id=10400730 }!
+And as if that wasn't enough, ::kadoen::{ user-id=12780575 }, known for being the person to contact when it comes to metadata for Project Loved, is also joining the roster of osu!mania captains alongside the other two!
 Please, give these fine folks a very warm welcome to the team!

 Lastly, before we move onto this month's selection of beatmaps, we would like to remind you that if you want to submit maps to be considered for future votes, you may do so by filling out [this form](https://loved.sh/submit) and if you wish to view currently submitted maps, you can check them on the [Project Loved website](https://loved.sh/submissions).